AYS Daily Digest 22/06/2020 — EU Hired McKinsey to Work on Asylum Process

 Human Rights Violations, Xenophobic Rhetoric from Bosnian Politicians

-Politicians from Bosnia’s different entities seem to agree on one thing — xenophobia.
+Politicians from Bosnia and Herzegovina’s different entities seem to agree on one thing — xenophobia.

-Meanwhile, Ylva Johansson, European Commissioner for Home Affairs, chastised the president of the Una-Sava Canton in response to his letter last month criticizing the EU’s response to the situation in Bosnia.
-President Mustafa Ružnjić asked the EU to close the camps of Miral and Bira, otherwise he threatened that the canton would create another open camp like the infamous Vucjak, closed last year due to human rights violations.
+Meanwhile, as we reported earlier, Ylva Johansson, European Commissioner for Home Affairs, chastised the president of the Una-Sana Canton in response to his letter last month criticizing the EU’s response to the situation in Bosnia and Herzegovina.
+President Mustafa Ružnjić asked the EU to close the camps of Miral and Bira, otherwise he threatened that the canton would create another open camplike the infamous Vucjak, closed last year due to human rights violations.
 Johansson said that closing the camps as Ružnjić asked would only cause a humanitarian crisis and if the Bosnian authorities are not respecting human rights, the EU would reconsider its substantial financial aid.

 While politicians at all levels argue about money and make grandiose xenophobic statements for the media, the humanitarian situation for people on the move, caught between poor conditions in Bosnia and police violence in Croatia, remains terrible.
 A video called “The Game” wants to shed light on the experience of people on the move on the Balkan Route.
 It can be found here.